Fmajor/stepScript/README.md

        label=
        count=
        clean
-# see the usage in examples above
+# goto the demo folder and run all example by yourself
+$ cd demo; bash runExamples.sh
 ```
 ## how to write a script file that can be parsed by stepScript
 see the [demo](#the-demo-script-file)